Goldman, Citi among banks curbing Italy trips over coronavirus fears - sources | MarketScreener

 Citi, Credit Suisse, Goldman Sachs and Nomura declined to comment.
 Lazard was not immediately available.

-Coronavirus infections have soared across northern Italy in the past few days, causing almost 300 cases and seven deaths.
+Coronavirus infections have soared across northern Italy in the past few days, causing almost 300 cases and 11 deaths.

-It is the first time banks have restricted trips within Europe as most financial institutions have so far only applied travel bans to mainland China, imposing a 14-day quarantine on those who recently returned.
+It is the first time banks have restricted trips within Europe as most financial institutions have so far only applied travel bans to mainland China.

-Most bankers in London who want to see clients in Italy fear they may face similar quarantines.

-Paris-based bankers have been urged to follow recommendations issued by the French government for people returning from "risky countries" - now including northern Italy - to stay home for 14 days, two of the sources said.

 STUCK AT HOME